 Check prices on Amazon for The Magicians by Lev Grossman

 I wanted to love Sweetbitter.
 I heard about it during an interview on NPR (where else?).
 The author is about my age.
 The novel is set right around the time that I was moving to Philadelphia from college to figure out how to be a grown-up.
 The main character is moving to New York for similar reasons.
 And there’s lots of gossip and men and city life.
 I wanted to love it.

 But I hated it.
 The characters are stereotypes.
 This is Coyote Ugly in a restaurant dressed up as literature.
 I couldn’t tell where the author’s experiences ended and the character’s experiences began.
 Nothing seemed consequential.
 The descriptions of the restaurant industry were interesting, but beyond that, yuck.

 So why is this on my list?
 How did it change my life?
 It’s not my favorite book.
 It didn’t leave me with a wrenching heartache.
 Instead, it cured me of the wish to write something similar.
-The women of my generation will be the heroines of many novels, but we came up in a sex-blog and Sex and the City culture that was fascinating fifteen years ago.
+The women of my generation will be the heroines of many novels, but this particular kind of story is uninteresting.
 Maybe even ten years ago.
 But it’s played to death, and we need to move on to deeper stories.